 You’ve Tried to Quit on Your Own Without Success

-This is one of the main reasons you should go to rehab.
+This is one of the main reasons you should go to a rehab center.
 The fact that you want to quit is a big, first step.
 It’s not recommended to anyone to try to go through detox or treatment alone.
 It is far easier to relapse without the support of others and there are often too many other extenuating circumstances that are affecting your ability to quit.

 You may have tried to refrain from drug use for a few hours or a couple of days before the withdrawal symptoms set in.
 These are intense and deserve the attention of a medical professional in a rehab facility to help you monitor the effects and help you through them to prevent relapse from occurring.

 Detox itself takes several days and after that part of recovery is through, you’ll benefit from guidance to continue your path to sobriety by learning about addiction, how to transition to a life without drugs, and how to cope with temptation in the future.

-If you can identify with any of these reasons, it may be a sign you should go to rehab.
+If you can identify with any of these reasons, it may be a sign you should go to a rehabilitation center.
 It’s at least worth the consideration to figure out if that’s the best solution for you.
 The good news is there are alternatives to full, inpatient rehab care.
 There are outpatient facilities available, if you are not ready for inpatient treatment.

 Inpatient Care: Is It for You?